DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-06-09-school-choosing-an-induction-programme.md

 ---
-title: School choosing an induction programme for a cohort
+title: A school choosing an induction programme for a cohort
 description: How a school sets up each cohort to use either an approved training provider (FIP) or use the DfE accredited materials (CIP).
 date: 2021-06-09
 ---